cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 So the algorithm moves us to 100% paper and then the opponent might move to 100% scissors and then we move to 100% rock, and so on!
 While the current strategy is making sharp bounces around the strategy space without stopping at equilibrium, the average strategy cycles in closer and closer to converging at equilibrium, which in rock paper scissors is playing each action a third of the time.
 Intuitively it makes sense that the average strategy would be more robust than just taking the final strategy, which could be at a strange point that clearly wouldn't be an equilibrium.

-That said, recent research teams have simply used the final strategy after many many iterations and have had good results, which saves a lot of memory and computation since all of the strategies throughout don't need to be stored.
+That said, recent research teams have simply used the final strategy after many many iterations and have had good results, which saves a lot of memory and computation since all of the strategies throughout don't need to be stored and averaged.

 <!--
 ### Definitions